Putting the spotlight on accessories

-Mood-setters and cozymakers
+Mood-setters and cosymakers

 A balanced bathroom

 The bottleneck feeling of a bathroom can be reduced by figuring out what’s to be hidden out of sight and what works better in accessible, open shelves.
 (Any extra surface is ideal for decorations – to enjoy on days when you have all the time in the world.)
-Here the color scheme, tiles and clear shelf lines work together to create a bold, geometric look.
+Here the colour scheme, tiles and clear shelf lines work together to create a bold, geometric look.

 A waste bin is good to have around when needed.
 And when it isn’t, it still contributes nicely to the room’s mood.

 No-strings-attached storage?
 Suction-cup hooks to the rescue.
 Arrange (and rearrange) to your heart’s content.